 - This is less intensive than hens that are raised commercially for egg production, producing 180-300 eggs per year depending on climate.

 - Dong Tao hens lay approximately 60 eggs per year.

 - With scientific methodology, 70 eggs per year may be possible.

 - Hatching can be a challenge.
 In smaller operations, breeders may manually assist hens in laying their eggs, so that with their big feet, they won’t accidentally crush the eggs.
 In larger operations, Dong Tao breeders often use incubators.

 - Eggs can be shipped around the world to incubate, based on rules or restrictions that apply for each country.

-- A Vietnamese farmer with 200 hens and 50 roosters said in a 2017 interview that he feeds Dong Tao Chickens rice and corn if he wants them to produce eggs.
+- Feeds Dong Tao Chickens rice and corn if you want them to produce eggs.

 Because of difficulties raising Dong Tao broody hens for their eggs, raising Dong Tao Chickens for meat is more common.
 However, Dong Tao chicken hatching eggs can be purchased in the United States for $51-$55 per half dozen.